Ayahuasca EN

 Important information Ayahuasca

-Ayahuasca is not a drug.
-It is one of the most transformative and healing sources of energy from nature.
+Ayahuasca is one of the most transformative and healing sources of energy from nature.

 What is Ayahuasca made of?